EXPERIENCE. TRUST. SOUND ADVICE.

 Legal Practice Director

-Zoran is an experienced commercial, property and dispute resolution lawyer.
+Zoran is an experienced commercial, property and dispute resolution lawyer (with more than a decade of licenced legal experience).
 Prior to establishing ADVIILAW, Zoran practised law as a qualified barrister and nationally accredited mediator, specialising in Court advocacy, evidence and civil procedure.

 Zoran has also recently graduated with a Master of Laws (Dean’s Honours) from the University of Queensland.